 Appeal letters must be written and submitted by the applicant within 30 days of the deny decision to the Office of Admissions and Recruitment.
 Email is an acceptable format for submission.
 Be sure to clearly outline the reasons for appealing and present new and compelling information.
 Do not simply repeat information that was presented at the time of application.
 At the time of appealing, the letter should accompany any other appropriate documentation as needed.

 Any application that is incomplete will not be eligible for an appeal.
 Applicants can only appeal once and decisions resulting from an appeal are final.
 We will not accept appeals filed on behalf of the student by a parent, counselor, teacher, friend, etc.

 It is our usual practice to respond to appeals within four to six weeks of the date we receive them.
 While all appeals are reviewed on a case-by-case basis, the rate of a decision being reversed based on an appeal has historically been very low.
 Application fees are nonrefundable regardless of the result of an appeal.
-Appeals should be sent directly to the Office of Admissions and Recruitment.
+If you wish to submit an appeal, please click here for further instructions.

 In most cases, transfer and reentry students cannot defer enrollment.
 The University of Wisconsin–Madison provides reasonable accommodations for qualified individuals with disabilities, chronic medical conditions, and for active-duty military personnel.

 Transfer students who have confirmed enrollment and are unable to enroll at UW–Madison in the term specified on their acceptance letter due to one of the reasons listed above may request to defer enrollment.